slatedocs/slate/source/includes/_payouts.md

 This API call is the final step for executing payouts.
 TransferWise will now debit funds from your borderless balance and start processing your transfer.
 If your borderless balance is short of funds then this call will fail with "insufficient funds" error.

+Initial developer account has by default plentiful funds available for EUR, USD, GBP and AUD.
+You can add new currencies to your account via user interface: [https://sandbox.transferwise.tech](https://sandbox.transferwise.tech)

+And then you can topup your new currencies by converting funds from other currencies.

 ### Request

 **`POST https://api.sandbox.transferwise.tech/v1/transfers/{transferId}/payments`**